jonluca/blog/_posts/2019-02-23-experiments-and-growth-hacking.md

 There's a lot more apps and services that this methodology works with.
 Feel free to reach out if you're interested in finding any given companies experimentation campaigns.

+Watch out for Part 2 coming in the next few months.
+To be alerted to when that comes out, follow me on twitter [@jonlucadecaro](https://twitter.com/jonlucadecaro).